BDX-town/Akkoma/docs/docs/development/API/differences_in_mastoapi_responses.md

 - `notification_settings`: object, can be absent.
 See `/api/v1/pleroma/notification_settings` for the parameters/keys returned.
 - `favicon`: nullable URL string, Favicon image of the user's instance

+Has these additional fields under the `akkoma` object:

+- `instance`: nullable object with metadata about the user’s instance
+- `status_ttl_days`: nullable int, default time after which statuses are deleted

 ### Source

 Has these additional fields under the `pleroma` object: